Bad code

 - A document must not have more than one

-element can confuse users because screen readers don’t announce the number of<main>
+<main>element that does not have thehiddenattribute specified.
+Having more than one visible<main>element can confuse users because screen readers don’t announce the number of<main>elements. - The

 Check out the resources section at the bottom of this page for more.